-The leading sectors of Thai economy are manufacturing, agriculture and tourism.
-The hospitality industry grew significantly during the Vietnam War, when U.S. soldiers were sent on short trips to Thailand to rest and recuperate.
+The leading sectors of the Thai economy are manufacturing, agriculture, and tourism.
+The hospitality industry grew significantly during the Vietnam War when U.S. soldiers were sent on short trips to Thailand to rest and recuperate.
 The manufacturing sector began to gain traction much later, and Thailand is considered a newly industrialized economy.
 Today, Thailand exports over 100 billion USD worth of goods and services annually and exports account for more than two-thirds of the nation’s gross domestic product.
-Examples of major exports are rice, textiles and footwear.
+Examples of major exports are rice, textiles, and footwear.

 Thailand is predominantly a country with a tropical savanna climate (also known as wet and dry climate), but the southernmost part of the country has a tropical monsoon climate, and this is also true for the eastern tip of eastern Thailand.

-In parts of Thailand that enjoy a tropical monsoon climate, daytime temperatures normally exceeds 30 degrees C year round, even during the monsoon.
-The monsoon season brings a lot of rainfall, but doesn’t make the weather cold.
+In parts of Thailand that enjoy a tropical monsoon climate, daytime temperatures normally exceed 30 degrees C year round, even during the monsoon.
+The monsoon season brings a lot of rainfall but doesn’t make the weather cold.